Collier County Public Schools: Censorship of books as "unsuitable for students"

-In February 2022, the school district placed warning labels on over 100 books in its libraries declaring them as "unsuitable for students" in response to a report issued by a far-right group.
+In February 2022, the school district placed warning labels on over 100 books in its libraries declaring them as "unsuitable for students" in response to a report issued by a conservative group.
 The Heritage Foundation, a conservative think tank, noted that the labels prevented teachers from exercising their "responsibility to decide what content is age-appropriate when they choose what to teach in class."

+On August 28, 2023, Collier County Public Schools banned more than 300 books from its school libraries.